tim-br/text_app/README.txt

-This is the code for the project.
+This is the source code for the mobile chat application.